 Optionally set up a cloud management gateway (CMG) to deploy internet-based clients.
-For on-premises clients that authenticate with Azure AD, you don't need a CMG.
+For on-premises clients that authenticate with Microsoft Entra ID, you don't need a CMG.

-Configuration Manager extends its support for internet-based devices that don't often connect to the internal network, aren't able to join Azure Active Directory (Azure AD), and don't have a method to install a PKI-issued certificate.
+Configuration Manager extends its support for internet-based devices that don't often connect to the internal network, aren't able to join Microsoft Entra ID, and don't have a method to install a PKI-issued certificate.
 For more information, see Token-based authentication for CMG.

 Configure Azure Services for Cloud Management

-Connect your Configuration Manager site to Azure AD as the first step.
+Connect your Configuration Manager site to Microsoft Entra ID as the first step.
 For details of this process, see Configure Azure services.
 Create a connection to the Cloud Management service.

-Enable Azure AD User Discovery as part of onboarding to Cloud Management.
+Enable Microsoft Entra user Discovery as part of onboarding to Cloud Management.

-After you complete these actions, your Configuration Manager site is connected to Azure AD.
+After you complete these actions, your Configuration Manager site is connected to Microsoft Entra ID.

-If your devices are in an Azure AD tenant that's separate from the tenant with a subscription for the CMG compute resources, starting in version 2010 you can disable authentication for tenants not associated with users and devices.
+If your devices are in a Microsoft Entra tenant that's separate from the tenant with a subscription for the CMG compute resources, starting in version 2010 you can disable authentication for tenants not associated with users and devices.
 For more information, see Configure Azure services.